cyberark/summon-aws-secrets/README.md

 Otherwise, download the [latest release](https://github.com/cyberark/summon-aws-secrets/releases) and extract it to the directory `/usr/local/lib/summon`.

+## Variable names

+Variable names are used as identifiers for fetching Secrets.
+These are made up of a secret name (required) and secret key path (optional).

+The format used is `my/secret/name#mysecretkeypath`, where `#mysecretkeypath` is optional and only relevant when the value returned by `my/secret/name` alone is valid JSON.

+### secret name (required)

+This is the AWS secret name, which must be ASCII letters, digits, or any of the following characters: /_+=.@-

+### secret key path (optional)

+The secret key path to access arbitrarily nested values inside secrets stored as valid JSON. summon-aws-secrets uses [GJSON](https://github.com/tidwall/gjson), please consult the [GJSON documentation](https://github.com/tidwall/gjson#path-syntax) for details on the path syntax.

 ## Usage in isolation

 Give summon-aws-secrets a variable name and it will fetch it for you and print the value to stdout.